 General Questions

-How can I use Carry Over Bank hours?
+How can I use Carry Over Bank hours (only applies to certain transfers in DUHS)?

-After an absence of 7 consecutive work days charged to the Short Term Bank (STB) for extended illness and approved for Family Medical Leave (FMLA), you may deduct additional days for the remainder of the continued absence from accrued days in either the short term bank, long term bank, or the carry over bank.
+After an absence of 7 consecutive work days charged to the Short Term Bank (STB) or PTO Bank for extended illness and approved for Family Medical Leave (FMLA), you may deduct additional days for the remainder of the continued absence from accrued days in either the short term bank, long term bank, PTO Bank, or the carry over bank.

 Can I use PTO hours in the same pay period in which it is accrued?